Raclino/theLastAlgoCourse/README.md

 }
 ```

-One simple rule is _always* know your base case. here n = 1, meaning that we went to every number between n and 1.
+One simple rule is **always** know your base case.
+Here n = 1, meaning that we went to every number between n and 1.
 There is always 3 steps in recursion (pre, recurse, post).
 Recursion will create a **Stack** of functions call then reverse itself with the return value from the last invoked function.

 ### Maze Solver | Path Finding

-Let's imagine that we are a array of string:
+Let's imagine that we are given a array of string:
 [
     "#,#,#,#,#,#, E, #",
     "#, , , , , ,  , #",